 That may sound like a lot, but planning is the first step to gaining good habits and kicking out bad habits in an effort to revamp your life.

-Pro Tip: When writing goals, state the what, when, where, how, and, connect especially with why.
+🧠Pro Tip: When writing goals, state what, when, where, how, but connect especially with why.

 3. Benefits of Waking Up Early to Improve Your Life

-If you feel like you don’t have time to do any of your goals, you probably need to wake up earlier.
-The morning is the perfect window of time for you to put work into yourself before working for other people.
-Depending on what goals you’re trying to accomplish, try to wake up 2-3 hours before any of your obligations begin.
+If you feel like you don’t have time to tackle your goals — wake up earlier.
+The morning is the perfect time window to work on yourself before working for other people.
+Depending on what you’re trying to accomplish, try to wake up 2-3 hours before any of your obligations begin.

-When you dart out of bed and rush into things like school, work, or dealing with kids, you’re more likely to waste time and feel unprepared for the day, which can get mentally and physically unhealthy.
+When you dart out of bed and rush into things like school, work, or dealing with kids, you’re more likely to waste time and feel unprepared, which gets mentally and physically unhealthy.

 4. Educate Yourself to Better Yourself

 Learning keeps your brain refreshed and inspired, which tends to keep your life from feeling stagnate.
-When you learn something new, it opens up so many doors if you allow your curiousity to take you there.
-There are plenty of life improvement books, blogs, podcasts, YouTubes, documentaries, and classes out there for you to take advantage of.
+Allow your curiousity to take you there.
+Take advantage of life improvement books, blogs, podcasts, YouTubes, documentaries, and classes.

-Helpful Hint 🤔 : Trying to find a new hobby or way to spend your free time?
-Read this blog to learn a few things you can do when you’re bored at home.
+🤔Hint: Looking for a new hobby or way to spend free time?
+Here a few things to do when bored.

 Think about what your ideal life looks like.
-Visualize you living your best life successfully in your brain as best as you can.
-Most likely you have some sort of example from another person’s life pop into your head.
-They may be someone you know, an author you highly respect, a celebrity, or even someone on social media or YouTube.
+Most likely you’ve imagined a similar lifestyle from at least one other person’s life.
+They may be someone you know, your favorite author, a celeb, or even someone on social media or YouTube.

 Having role models, alive or dead, can also be extremely motivational.
 Pick up their book, examine their artwork, check out their latest video or post, just learn what you can about them.
 This will help to sustain your motivation as you keep chipping away bettering yourself.

-Your surroundings affect your motivation, inspiration, and overall happiness.
-After all, we spend so much time in our homes so if you aren’t satisfied with the way it looks, it can make you feel lethargic and lazy.
-That’s obviously not what we want, so if you’re going to revamp your life, you need to be surrounded by an environment that constantly propels you forward.
+Your surroundings affect your motivation and happiness.
+We spend so much time at home so if you aren’t satisfied with the way it looks, it can make you feel lethargic and lazy.
+So if you’re going to revamp your life, create an environment that constantly propels you forward.

-If you have space in your budget you can invest on some home improvements in the places you spend the most awake-time in, which tend to be the kitchen and living room.
+If your budget allows, invest on some home improvements in the places you spend the most awake-time in, which tend to be the kitchen and living room.
 Not only will you create a space that inspires you, but you’re increasing the value of your home.

 7. How Decluttering Improves Your Life

-While we want a home that is inspiring, we also need it to be an oasis from the stressors of our days.
-Clutter sucks the life out of inspiration and it’s been proven that clutter is a significant source of stress in our lives.
-So, it’s important to take the time to remove the items in your house that you rarely ever use.
+While we want an inspiring home, we also need it to be an oasis.
+Clutter kills inspiration and it’s been proven that clutter is a significant source of stress.

 We’ll help you lose the mess and the stress.
 Learn More ❯

-Getting your life together requires a lot of enthusiasm.
-If you aren’t eating well or haven’t gotten any form of exercise in a while you’re not going to have as much energy as you’d like.
-However, while it is important to push yourself to work out and get stronger and eat better, give yourself some leeway.
+Getting your life together requires enthusiasm.
+If you aren’t eating well or haven’t gotten any exercise in a while — you’re not going to have as much energy.
+While it is important to work out and eat healthier, having a balance increases the chances of lasting change.

-We’re very hard on ourselves so instead of judging yourself during a single day, apply the rule of three.
+Try out the rule of 3.
 One day is too short and it tends to make us really harsh on ourselves.
-Ask yourself, in the past three days, how have you been eating and exercising?
+Instead, ask yourself: In the past three days, how well have I been eating and exercising?

 Always Look for Ways to Better Yourself

-Everyone has something to give if only we’d try a little more every day than we did the day before.
+What a way to say, YOLO!
+We all have amazing inside us — if we only try to unveil it a little every day.
 We hope you use at least one of our ways to improve your life as there are many, many, many roads to self-improvement.
 We wish you luck on yours!